 Stereotyping is judging someone on the basis of our perception of the group to which he or she belongs.
+An example: if you're blonde, you aren't an intellectual.

 4. Give some positive results of using shortcuts when judging others.